Clashes as Libyan rebels try to press Gaddafi stronghold

 Gaddafi's whereabouts are not known and there has been some speculation he could have fled to Sirte, a town of about 100,000 people including many members of his tribe.

-Fighters from the central city of Misrata are moving from the west toward Sirte, and are now about 50 km (30 miles) away, he said.
+Fighters from the central city of Misrata are moving from the west towards Sirte, and are now about 50 km (30 miles) away, he said.

 Zawawi said he hoped Gaddafi's loyalists could eventually be pressed to abandon Sirte.